Assignments

 Democracy and its Discontents: Peitho in Crisis

 23-Oct Readings in the sophists.
-Click here for readings; here for Study Guide.
+Study Guide with readings access.

 30-Oct Aristophanes' Clouds (Focus).
 Study Guide.